alfmep/libujson/README.md

 ### verify
-Verify the syntax of the JSON document.
+Verify the syntax of a JSON document.

 Prints "Ok" to standard output and return 0 if the input is a valid JSON document.
-Prints an error message to standard error and return 1 if the input is a not valid JSON document.
+Prints an error message to standard error and return 1 if the input isn't valid JSON document.
 Common option `--pointer=POINTER` is ignored by this command.

 **Options:**